alexdrymonitis/3dPd/README.md

 tabreceive_mult~

 The first four libraries are being installed with "apt-get" and the last two are installed through Deken (In Pd got to Help -> Find externals and type these two names -one at a time-, the highlighted version(s) is good for your system).

+Pd-0.48.0 or higher (latest at the time or writing) is required.

 ## General note